maxwellgriffith345/LoadForecast/README.md

   - [Cyclic Encoding for NN](https://medium.com/@dhanyahari07/improving-time-series-prediction-models-using-cyclic-features-encoding-in-neural-networks-0eebef307fc2)
 - Window features (running averages)
 - Federal Holidays
-- Sunlight-Related Features:
-  -  we will pull the bool "is_day" from the weather API
-  - astral package (see example doc)
 - Lagged target variables (auto-regressive model)
 - heating/cooling degree days (what is this?)
 - Exogenous Variables